Wood rot & trim repair in The Woodlands, TX — free written estimate.

 Always investigate behind visible rot.
 Surface rot often indicates moisture has been getting in for years, and the wall sheathing or framing behind may also be compromised.
 We probe and inspect during demo.
 If we find hidden damage, we document with photos and discuss options before adding scope to your bill.

-If we fix the underlying cause (re-direct sprinklers, fix flashing, re-caulk properly), the repair typically lasts 10–15+ years.
+If we fix the underlying cause (re-flash, re-caulk properly, restore the paint and sealant barrier), the repair typically lasts 10–15+ years.
 If we just replace the rotted wood without addressing why water keeps getting in, rot returns in 3–5 years.
 We always identify and discuss the underlying cause during assessment — and either fix it as part of the project or refer you to the right specialist (roofer, irrigation, etc.).

 Free written quote within 48 hours.
 Most projects start within 1–2 weeks.